GrantEdwards/ImageInliner/README.md

 ```

 ## TODO:
- * Detect img elements that are already data: URLs and leave them alone
+ * Detect img elements that are already data: URLs and leave them alone.
+ * Add some sort of configuration to allow the user to exclude some img elements from inlining.